riceissa/issarice.com/wiki/is-effective-altruism-new.md

     From the framework of "components of EA", I have only examined one component, namely, priority-setting in global health.

+# Conclusion

+- suggest people to look more into history of philanthropy and so forth (e.g. look at GiveWell's work)

 [acemoglu]:         https://bostonreview.net/forum/logic-effective-altruism/daron-acemoglu-response-effective-altruism "Daron Acemoglu.
 “The Logic of Effective Altruism”.
 July 1, 2015.
 Boston Review."
 [ben post]:         http://www.benkuhn.net/ea-critique#non-obviousness "Ben Kuhn.
 “A critique of effective altruism” § Non-obviousness.
 December 2013."